recastnavigation/recastnavigation/CONTRIBUTING.md

 If you have questions about how to use Recast or Detour, please direct these to the [Google Group][groups] discussion list.
 We are also available on [Gitter][gitter].

+## Have a question?
+Questions about how to best use Recast, what it's capable of, and other inqueries should be directed to the [Q&A section of Github Discussions][q-and-a].
+Questions submitted as Github issues will be converted to discussions.

 ## Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub Repository][github].
 Even better you can submit a Pull Request